davidRamalho/scheduler/README.md

 # Interview Scheduler
-This is a simple React project used which was used to learn React, Storybook, and testing with Jest and Cypress.
+This is a simple one page React project which was used to learn React, Storybook, and testing with Jest and Cypress.

 ## Setup